Skip to navigation Skip to content

 • does not receive an income support payment

-• who receives an income support payment other than Disability Support Pension has given customer permission to enquire
+• who receives an income support payment other than Disability Support Pension (DSP) has given customer permission to enquire

 Carers can use the Manage income and assets online service to notify their self-employment income and hours.
 However, they need to contact directly to advise their hours for CP purposes.